Questions to Ask a Wedding Photographer Before You Book

 My answer

-Coverage is set out clearly before booking, including the hours, what is included, and any options for extending the coverage if needed.
-In most cases, full-day coverage runs from getting ready through to the first dance, with shorter and bespoke options available where the plans for the day call for something different.
-If later evening coverage is needed, that can be arranged as well.
+Coverage is set out clearly before booking, including the hours, what is included, and any options for extending if needed.
+In most cases, full-day coverage runs from getting ready through to the first dance, with shorter and bespoke options available where the day calls for something different.

 10. How would you describe your approach on the wedding day?